Return 0: Plot

 The episode starts with news reports about the aftermath of the ICE-9 virus spreading throughout the country before the screen turns black and the Machine (Amy Acker) speaks Root's opening lines from "B.S.O.D.", revealing it was the Machine talking.
 The scene then cuts to Finch (Michael Emerson) going to a building's rooftop with the Machine on a briefcase as it loses energy and starts saying that everyone dies alone.
 Finch is shown to have been shot in the stomach.

 One day before, Shaw (Sarah Shahi) visits Root's grave and discovers that the Machine took Root's voice.
-Samaritan agents arrive, forcing her to leave the place.
+Samaritan has taken Root's cochlear implant from which it has learned all of their cover identities.
+Samaritan agents arrive, forcing Shaw to flee.
 Reese (Jim Caviezel) and Fusco (Kevin Chapman) arrive at the precinct but Samaritan has officers on its payroll.
 Its agents arrest them and take them to the docks to kill them.
-However, they are saved by snipers sent by the Machine and meet Finch in the docks.
-He takes them to the subway station where Shaw reveals that the Machine protected itself on a backup copy but Samaritan has done the same, storing a copy of itself immune to the virus located in a Federal Reserve bank.
+However, they are saved by snipers sent by the Machine and meet Finch at the docks.
+He takes them to the subway station where Shaw reveals that the Machine protected itself on a backup copy, but Samaritan has done the same, storing a copy of itself immune to the virus located in a Federal Reserve bank.
 Shaw and Fusco stay in the station to protect the Machine while Reese and Finch go to the vault.

-In order to gain access to the vault, Reese and Finch threaten the guard that their briefcase carries a Thermonuclear weapon and the building is evacuated.
+In order to gain access to the vault, Reese and Finch threaten the guard that their briefcase carries a thermonuclear weapon and the building is evacuated.
 During their mission, Finch is shot in the stomach while Reese fights against the Samaritan agents.
-The virus is successfully uploaded in the servers but Samaritan is trying to transfer its compressed code to another unit: a Midtown building with a Torus antenna where it intends to upload itself to a Russian satellite and come back stronger.
+The virus is successfully uploaded in the servers, but Samaritan is trying to transfer its compressed code to another unit: a Midtown building with a Torus antenna where it intends to upload itself to a Russian satellite and come back stronger.
 The Machine warns Finch that they need to reach the antenna but whoever goes there will die, as Samaritan will send a missile to the location and prevent its destruction.
 Unwilling to let Reese do it, Finch locks him in the vault and goes to reach the antenna.